LCDC has a ZERO Tolerance Policy for Sexual Assault / Sexual Harassment

 Sexual Abuse Annual Report

-2017: 21 incidents of alleged sexual abuse or harassment were reported in 2017.
-Of the 21 incidents, 6 were investigated administratively and 15 were investigated criminally.
-All of the 21 incidents were unsubstantiated or unfounded.
+2017: 25 incidents of alleged sexual abuse or harassment were reported in 2017.
+Of the 25 incidents, 11 were investigated administratively and 14 were investigated criminally.
+16 Incidents were unfounded and 9 were unsubstantiated.

 2018: 15 incidents of alleged sexual abuse or harassment incidents were reported in 2018.
 Of the 15 incidents, 7 were investigated administratively and 8 were investigated criminally.
 5 Incidents were unfounded, 6 were unsubstantiated, and 4 incidents were substantiated.

-2019 (YTD): As of 9-12-19, 08 incidents of alleged sexual abuse or harassment incidents were reported.
-Of the 08 incidents, two were investigated administratively and six were investigated criminally.
+2019: 17 incidents of alleged sexual abuse or harassment were reported in 2019.
+Of the 17 incidents, 13 were investigated administratively and 4 were investigated criminally.
+11 Incidents were unfounded, 5 were unsubstantiated, and 1 incident was substantiated.

 Unfounded allegation: Allegation that was investigated and determined not to have occurred.